seanmorris/sm-gen/pages/index.md

 smgen watch
 ```

+## Search Integration

+Add full-text search to your site with the [smgen-search CLI](https://www.npmjs.com/package/smgen-search).
+See [Search Integration Example](examples/search.html) for detailed setup instructions.

 ## Templates

 The following files were created by the `init` script, and can be modified for customization.
 You should commit them to some version control (git) as a backup before you modify them.